kathrynfisher3700/prework-study-guide/README.md

 This Prework Study Guide is a tool for the UCF Coding Bootcamp, Full Stack Certification course.
 It contains notes on HTML, CSS, Git, and Javascript.

-Not only is this a web accessible document, it also provides the student opportunities to practice each topic on the backend.
+Not only is this a web accessible document, it also provides the student opportunities to practice each topic.

 ## Table of Contents